-Disability applicants who experience seizures on a regular basis often consider that a trip to a doctor or hospital after a seizure has occurred will simply mean hours of waiting with no appreciable medical benefit.
+Disability applicants who experience seizures on a regular basis often consider that a trip to a doctor or hospital after a seizure has occurred will mean hours of waiting with no appreciable medical benefit.
 And, more often than not, this may be the case.
-Nevertheless, since seizure disorder cases are evaluated by SSA on the basis of how often seizures occur, for disability applicants, it is essential to make these doctor visits.
-Without them, there is no corroborating documentation in an applicant's medical records.
-In other words, there is no proof that you have frequent seizures.
+Nevertheless, since seizure disorder cases are evaluated by Social Security on the basis of how often seizures occur, for disability applicants, it is essential to make these doctor visits.
+Without them, there is no corroborating documentation in an applicant's medical records—no proof that you have frequent seizures.

-Applicants who don't want to go to a medical facility after a seizure because they feel fine should remember that physicians can often detect post-seizure residual effects that can be documented in an applicant's medical records.
+Applicants who don't want to go to a medical facility after a seizure because they feel fine should remember that physicians can often detect post-seizure residual effects and will document them in an applicant's medical records.

 You should keep a personal record of seizure occurrences so that you can corroborate information from your doctors, family, and friends regarding the frequency of your seizures.
 Though documentation of this type cannot replace a doctor's records, in most cases a seizure diary will still be reviewed by a disability examiner or administrative law judge, and it can serve to strengthen an individual's claim.

 Disability claims examiners often contact applicants to question them regarding their ability to perform normal daily activities (otherwise known as ADLs, activities of daily living).
 Sometimes they make similar calls to the friends and relatives of disability applicants.

 These calls are known as third-party ADL calls, and the information gleaned from these conversations can be used to help claims examiners justify making a denial on claims.
 It is for this reason that applicants should ensure that the people they list as contacts on the disability application—friends and family—are fully aware of their medical condition and frequency of their seizures.